I am just a child, Ma.

 I want someone to tell me stories and teach me.

 I want to watch tadpoles and butterflies and know what they eat, where they sleep.
 I want to climb a hill and catch a cloud to see what it is made of.
+I want to wait with my hands in the stream and feel the fish swimming.

 I want to run with the puppies, sing with the birds, and play with paper-boats in the rain.